NEMO deficiency syndrome

 Nuclear factor-kappa B Essential Modulator (NEMO) deficiency syndrome is a rare type of primary immunodeficiency disease that has a highly variable set of symptoms and prognoses.
 It mainly affects the skin and immune system but has the potential to affect all parts of the body, including the lungs, urinary tract and gastrointestinal tract.
 It is a monogenetic disease caused by mutation in the IKBKG gene (IKKγ, also known as the NF-κB essential modulator, or NEMO).
 NEMO is the modulator protein in the IKK inhibitor complex that, when activated, phosphorylates the inhibitor of the NF-κB transcription factors allowing for the translocation of transcription factors into the nucleus.

 The link between IKBKG mutations and NEMO deficiency was identified in 1999.
-IKBKG is located on the X chromosome and is X-linked therefore this disease predominantly affects males, However females may be genetic carriers of certain types of mutations.
+IKBKG is located on the X chromosome and is X-linked; therefore, this disease predominantly affects males, However females may be genetic carriers of certain types of mutations.
 Other forms of the syndrome involving NEMO-related pathways can be passed on from parent to child in an autosomal dominant manner – this means that a child only has to inherit the faulty gene from one parent to develop the condition.
 This autosomal dominant type of NEMO deficiency syndrome can affect both boys and girls.

 Presentation

 Commonly associated diseases

-NEMO deficiency syndrome may present itself as incontinentia pigmenti or ectodermal dysplasia depending on the type of genetic mutation present, such as if the mutation results in the complete loss of gene function or a point mutation.
+NEMO deficiency syndrome may present itself as incontinentia pigmenti or ectodermal dysplasia depending on the type of genetic mutation present, such as if the mutation results in the complete loss of gene function or is due to a point mutation that only partially reduces NEMO function.

 Amorphic genetic mutations in the IKBKG gene, which result in the loss of gene function, typically present themselves as incontinentia pigmenti (IP).
 Because loss of NEMO function is lethal, only heterozygous females or males with XXY karyotype or mosaicism for this gene survive and exhibit symptoms of incontinetia pigmenti, such as skin lesions and abnormalities in hair, teeth, and nails.
 There are a variety of mutations that may cause the symptoms of IP.
 However, they all involve the deletion of exons on the IKBKG gene.

 Hypomorphic genetic mutations in the IKBKG gene, resulting in a partial loss of gene function, cause the onset of anhidrotic ectodermal dysplasia with immunodeficiency (EDA-IP).
 The lack of NEMO results in a decreased level of NF-κB transcription factor translocation and gene transcription, which in turn leads to a low level of immunoglobulin production.
-Because NF-κB translocation is unable to occur without proper NEMO function, the cell signaling response to immune mediators such as IL-1β, IL-18, and LPS are ineffective – thus leading to a compromised immune response to various forms of bacterial infections.
+Because NF-κB translocation to the nucleus is unable to occur without proper NEMO function, the cell signaling response to immune mediators such as IL-1β, IL-18, and LPS is ineffective – thus leading to a compromised immune response to various forms of bacterial infections.